 I’ve tested this board too.
 It looks less precise than the non-isolated version.
-Also, you should measure and set coefficients for current and voltage.
-To do that, you should measure AC voltage using a multimeter, then connect a load with a known value (e.g., a 100W lamp), calculate current.
+Moreover, you should measure and set coefficients for current and voltage.
+To achieve that, you should measure AC voltage using a multimeter, then connect a load with a known value (e.g., a 100W lamp), calculate current.
 Then get results, compare with your initial values and calculate a coefficient.

 - Less accurate.

 - It is necessary to measure and calculate coefficients (check a resistor’s nominal before on your board).

 - Actually, this board does not work with 5V because input voltage comes to 78L05 (nearby to a large capacitor), and it requires minimum 7V.
 If you have the 5V power supply, you can short-circuit 1 and 3 pin on 78L05.

 You should connect the “TX” pin of boards to the “P02” pin on CC2530 or CC2531.

 - Select the HLW8032 board type (isolated or not).